John Cornford: Legacy

+In February 1937, donations were publicly solicited for the Cornford-MacLaurin Memorial Fund (Griffith MacLaurin was another ex-Cambridge student killed in Spain in late 1936).
+The money raised went to the International Brigades and to British organizations aiding the Spanish Republican cause.

-A memorial volume to Cornford was published in 1938.
-As Stephen Spender observed in his review of the book, "Cornford's life speaks for itself in a way that burns the imagination ...
+A memorial volume dedicated to Cornford was published in 1938.
+Stephen Spender observed in his review of the book, "Cornford's life speaks for itself in a way that burns the imagination ...
 The fact that Cornford lived and that others like him still live, is an important lesson to the leaders of democracies.
 It shows that people will live and die and fight for democracy if it gives them the justice and freedom which are worth fighting for."

-Cornford's poem Full Moon At Tierz (1937) is a literary expression of the anti-fascist cause.
-It has been said of Cornford, specifically in relation to this poem, that as a poet he was not a modernist.
-One justification for this claim is the following passage from George Orwell's 1940 essay "My Country Right or Left":
+In a 1942 essay, Hugh MacDiarmid labeled Cornford and Christopher Caudwell the "few inspiring exceptions" among "the leftist poets of the comfortable classes".

+Julian Mitchell, in his award-winning 1981 play Another Country, used Cornford as a model for the Marxist poet character "Tommy Judd".

+Critical assessment

+In a 1940 essay, "My Country Right or Left", George Orwell draws a connection between Cornford's "Full Moon at Tierz: Before the Storming of Huesca" and a patriotic English poem by Henry Newbolt:

-"Let anyone compare the poem John Cornford wrote not long before he was killed ('Before the Storming of Huesca') with Sir Henry Newbolt's ‘There's a breathless hush in the close tonight’.
+Let anyone compare the poem John Cornford wrote not long before he was killed ("Before the Storming of Huesca") with Sir Henry Newbolt's "There's a breathless hush in the close tonight".
 Put aside the technical differences, which are merely a matter of period, and it will be seen that the emotional content of the two poems is almost exactly the same.
 The young Communist who died heroically in the International Brigade was public school to the core.
-He had changed his allegiance but not his emotions."
+He had changed his allegiance but not his emotions.

-Far from being dismissive, this is actually approving.
-Orwell is claiming that emotions like school spirit and patriotism—deep allegiances—can shift from one cause to another, from conservatism to revolution, and be just as sincere.
-However, Cornford was never a conventional public-school boy.
-He attended Stowe, a new and very liberal school, only from August 1929 to January 1933—hardly more than three years.
-By the middle of his seventeenth year he was living in London, attending the London School of Economics, and was a committed Communist organiser and speaker.

-British critic Stan Smith, in his essay "'Hard As the Metal of My Gun': John Cornford's Spain", undertakes a detailed reading of "Full Moon at Tierz" that brings out its complexity and ambivalence.
-The poem begins with a Marxist and modernist vision of history as a mountain glacier where "[t]ime was inches, dark was all" until it reaches "[t]he dialectic's point of change" and "crashes in light and minutes to its fall."
-Now "Time present is a cataract whose force Breaks down the banks even at its source… And we must swing it to its final course."
-Certainly, despite its far wider focus and dense philosophical imagery, the poem so far is, like Newbolt's, an expression of determination, as the final stanza of this section shows: